qkzk/fm/development.md

 - Multiple copies.
 Copy files while another copy is happening.
 The display won't flicker anymore while copying.
   Interally, it uses a queue to store the source & destination.
 - Copy flagged files to primary clipboard with F11.
 Flag existing files from clipboard with F12
+- hex colors can be used in config file.

 #### Changelog